-The M.S. in Dietetics at Eastern Illinois University is designed to equip graduates to work effectively in a variety of settings utilizing clinical, food service/ management, and/or community dietetics competencies.
+The Master of Science in Nutrition and Dietetics at Eastern Illinois University is designed to equip graduates to work effectively in a variety of settings utilizing clinical, food service/ management, and/or community dietetics competencies.
 The 1280-hour Dietetic Internship builds on undergraduate and graduate academic courses.
 The program features a Nutrition Education Emphasis.

-Provide an environment conducive to critical thinking and problem solving through learning and application of the historical, current and emerging aspects of dietetics practice within the Academy of Nutrition and Dietetics.
-(Measured through program evaluations, graduate comprehensive exams, thesis defenses, dietetic intern portfolios, alumni surveys, employer satisfaction and job placement.)
+Provide an environment conducive to critical thinking and problem solving through learning and application of current and emerging aspects of dietetics practice within the Academy of Nutrition and Dietetics.

 Enhance student's ability to work independently and collaboratively while developing professional competencies of a dietitian as identified by the Academy of Nutrition and Dietetics.

-- Provide an environment that supports the program's unique Nutrition Education emphasis, including varied opportunities, experiences and instructional presentations for nutrition education throughout the MS and DI programs.
-(Measured through program evaluations, dietetic intern portfolios, course projects, and obtainment of Nutrition Education Specialist Certificate.)
+Provide an environment that supports the program's unique Nutrition Education emphasis, including varied opportunities, experiences and instructional presentations for nutrition education throughout the MS and DI programs.

 STUDENT LEARNING OUTCOMES